 The shortboard constitutes any surfboard that is under 7 feet in length.
 Classic shortboards have narrow tails, pointed noses, thinner rails and a fair amount of rocker.
 The classic shortboard is designed to be ridden aggressively on powerful, larger waves.

 As surfboard design has evolved over the last several decades so a much larger variety of shortboard shapes has begun to emerge.
 These days surfers will often have wide range of boards in their quiver, each to suit different types of surf.

 Historically, the shortboard has been the preserve of the intermediate and advanced surfer.
-With the advent of soft top surfboard technology, many shortboards are now being ridden by beginners as well.
+With the advent of foam surfboard technology, many shortboards are now being ridden by beginners as well.